lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 > [, 9]	am	Transmission (0 = automatic, 1 = manual) <br />
 > [,10]	gear	Number of forward gears <br />

 Ah yes, there's `mtcars` again.
 If you're familiar with `R` already, you know this guy.
-If you're not, then prepare yourself, because you're going to know this guy very well. `mtcars` is a built-in data set in `R` intended for playing around with functions, which is precisely what we're about to do.
+If you're not, then prepare yourself, because you're going to know this guy very well. `mtcars` is a built-in dataset in `R` intended for playing around with functions, which is precisely what we're about to do.